FGYO and the Weimar Triangle

 What is the Weimar Triangle?

-In the aftermath of the fall of the Iron Curtain, the ambition of France, Germany and Poland was to identify common fundamental interests in an effort to develop cross-border cooperation.
 On 28 August 1991, Roland Dumas, Hans-Dietrich Genscher and Krzysztof Skubiszewski, the respective foreign ministers of the three countries, gathered in the city of Goethe and Schiller, authors of German Enlightenment, to create the Weimar Triangle.
 It was in a ten-point declaration that the ministers reaffirmed their countries’ decisive responsibility within the process of European integration.
 The idea was to associate France with German-Polish reconciliation by drawing on the Franco-German experience, and to strengthen dialogue and political cooperation across a variety of fields.
 Their initiative was also a matter of supporting what was looming at the time: Poland's accession to NATO (1999) and to the European Union (2004).

 The link that the Weimar Triangle helps create among the countries of Central and Western Europe represents a considerable asset for the EU.
 By overcoming their national thinking, the three countries are working together to invest on behalf of a shared future and to promote peace in Europe.
 More than ever before, the trend in current socio-political debates underscores the importance of youth encounters, cultural events and town twinning that help promote European integration and the emergence and acceptance of a shared identity.